openPMD/openPMD-standard/STANDARD.md

  - `dt`
    - type: *(float / REAL8)*
-   - description: The latest timestep (that used to reach this iteration).
-This is needed at the iteration level, since the timestep may vary from iteration to iteration, in certain codes.
+   - description: The latest time step (that used to reach this iteration).
+This is needed at the iteration level, since the time step may vary from iteration to iteration in certain codes.

  - `timeUnitSI`
     - type: *(double / REAL8)*